bbanting/budgettool/README.md

   - Entry is tied to EntryList through global variable
   - Can I make this better?
 - An option would be to use sqlite and have the option to export to csv instead
-- Possible to have no tags on entry?
 - Is changing year necessary if an entry can easily be made with a different year?
 - A master records class; when iterated over, checks most recent years first
   - All records from all years are available but this way there isn't one ginormous file
   - Maybe use UserDict with custom `__iter__` and `__getitem__` methods?
-- make command names case-insensitive?
 - LineBuffer.true_height needs to account for numbering too
 - Currently, if page numbers get too many digits long, they will overflow